50 Ways to Avoid Catching a Cold This Season

 Nosh on protein

 It’s important to get protein to keep your body strong against viral infections.
 “Protein is needed to build and repair body cells, including white blood cells which fight off infections,” Palinski-Wade says.
 “A diet deficient in protein may weaken the immune system.”
-But, don’t go overboard on meat: Palinski-Wade says most people already consume more dietary protein than needed.
+But, don’t go overboard: Palinski-Wade says most people already consume more dietary protein than needed.
 If you’re a vegetarian or are looking to eat a more plant-based diet, check out these 9 sources of complete protein that aren’t meat.

 Curl up with chicken soup